Amazon Unveils New Fire TV and Echo Smart Speakers

 During a surprise announcement on 27 September 2017, Amazon unveiled a variety of new Alexa-equipped devices, including several new Echo smart speakers and a new Fire TV.
 Cached.
 Unless otherwise noted, they’re all available for pre-order now and will be released later this year.

-First, before you ask, no, Amazon said nothing about the upcoming Amazon Prime Video app for Apple TV.
-We still don’t know when it’ll be available.
+First, before you ask, no, Amazon said nothing about the upcoming Amazon Prime Video app for the Apple TV.
+We still don’t know when it will become available.

-The second-generation Amazon Echo is a tad smaller than the original, has a fabric covering like Apple’s upcoming HomePod, and starts at only $99.99, just over half the $179.99 asking price of the original.
+The second-generation Amazon Echo is a tad smaller than the original, has a fabric covering like Apple’s upcoming HomePod, and starts at only $99.99, just over half of the original’s $179.99 price.
 You can also sign up for a payment plan of $20 per month for 5 months.
-Additionally, for a limited time, you can save $50 when you buy three units with the code ECHO3PACK.
+Additionally, for a limited time, you can save $50 when you buy three units for $250 with the code ECHO3PACK.

 The second-generation Echo comes in three different fabrics: charcoal, heather gray, and sandstone.
-There are also three non-fabric finishes available for $20 more: silver, walnut, and oak.
+There are also three non-fabric finishes — silver, walnut, and oak — available for $20 more.

-If you want something a little more, you can opt instead for the home-automation focused Echo Plus for $149.99.
+If you want something a little more, you can opt instead for the home automation–focused Echo Plus for $149.99.
 Its marquee feature is that it can serve as a hub for devices like Philips Hue smart bulbs, and for a limited time, the Echo Plus comes with a free white Philips Hue bulb.
-A lot of home automation devices require some sort of Ethernet-connected hub, so the Echo Plus could save a lot of space and clutter for home automation enthusiasts.
+A lot of home automation devices require some sort of Ethernet-connected hub, so the Echo Plus could save space and reduce clutter for home automation enthusiasts.
 Unsurprisingly, it can’t be a HomeKit hub.

 The new Echo and Echo Plus will ship on 31 October 2017.